Current instructor class will certify you to teach the 2020 Guidelines!

 We teach one of the most comprehensive Instructor courses in the area!
-And, when you’r done, we'll be there to help guide you as you teach your classes.
+And, when you’re done, we’ll be there to help guide you as you teach your classes.
 The instructor program is two-days with the first day being a BLS Provider classroom course.
 The goal is to have you take a course taught by an AHA faculty member to ensure you have received the best, most complete course possible.
-In addition to evaluating your skills at the provider level, we also assess whether we believe it is appropriate for you to take the instructor course.
-Should you not take the instructor course, we will provide a full refund for that portion of the program.

 For BLS Instructors wishing to teach Heartsaver courses you only need to complete the BLS Instructor Essentials course, not both.

 The second day is the instructor course which primarily covers course administration, manikin maintenance, CPR skills assessment, and CPR Science.
 However, it does not go through actual teaching skills; its goal is to make sure you know everything you need to know to go into the classroom and teach.

-On completion of the program you will join an ERT Faculty member for two CPR courses where you will co-teach those courses.
+On completion of the classroom sessions you will join an ERT Faculty member for two CPR courses where you will co-teach those courses.
 This is where you learn to teach!
 Generally, for the first of these courses you will monitor a course taught by a faculty member and assist with the course.
 For the second, you will teach the course with the faculty member observing.
 On successful completion of these two courses you will be a certified AHA Instructor.